 At this point, we cut to Genesis, still alive and using a dumbapple as a prop as he quotes LOVELESS on the subject of the Gift of the Goddess.
 This closes out the chapter.

 The next chapter starts with Zack running up to Aerith’s church, where Zack senses someone spying on him.
 He then runs inside, only to reveal that once again, a tank has snuck up on him.
-Zack, you’re like a bunch of rocks stuffed in a human suit, I swear.
+Zack, you’re a bunch of rocks stuffed in a human suit, I swear.
 Once inside the church, Zack discovered that Aeirth was not alone: a degrading Angeal copy-monster was there with her, some kind of winged dog.
-Just then, the tank from before broke in and the Angeal copy destroyed it, revealing the copy was on their side.
+Just then, the tank from before broke in and the Angeal copy destroyed it, implying the copy was on their side.
 Zack wondered if Angeal, too, might still be alive, or possibly active in the lifestream.
-I grant that it would be clever of the game to have Tseng introduce the possibility of Genesis guiding clones from the lifestream only for it to be wrong for Genesis but true for Angeal, but even if that was the intent, it was still done in the worst possible way.
+I grant that it would be clever of the game to have Tseng introduce the possibility of Genesis guiding clones from the lifestream only for it to be wrong for Genesis but true for Angeal, but even if that was the intent, it was still done in the worst possible way (and is never confirmed, besides).

 All of a sudden, Aerith whiplashes from one mood to another before announcing that she and Zack should build the flower wagon like they originally planned.
 Geeze, lady.
 Zack and Aerith discuss the possibility that she might take the flower wagon above the plate in the future, even though it means facing the sky, though the topic is approached a bit more respectively this time around.
 With that established, Zack decides to go off and gather flower wagon parts, completely ignoring the fact that Aerith was nearly attacked a moment ago.
 I guess he’s either relying on the Angeal copy to protect her, or, more likely, Square Enix forgot that minor enemies exist yet again, moments after one was of immediate relevance, and moments before they are relevant again.